RobinMeneust/work-experience-classification/README.md

-# linkedin-work-experience-classification
+# Work-experience-classification

-Classify work experience from Linkedin using a few-shot learning AI model
+Classify work experience using a few-shot learning AI model

 ## How to use the GPU